 - Don’t feed your pets outside.
 Leaving pet food out attracts animals both large and small.
 Even if your pet eats most of its food soon after you put it out, small particles left behind can still attract wild animals.

 - Hang bird feeders out of reach of other animals.
-Given the chance, squirrels, rodents and other animals will eat the seed you leave out for birds.
-Be sure to hang your feeder in a way that other animals cannot get to it.
+Given the chance, squirrels, rodents, and other animals will eat the seed you leave out for birds.
+Be sure to hang your feeder in a way so that other animals cannot get to it.

-- Fence you vegetable gardens.
+- Fence your vegetable gardens.
 Some gardens attract animals.
 If you discover that your garden is attracting wild animals, put up fences and other barriers.

 - Close-off entry points to your house.
-Put caps on chimneys and vents and make sure window screens and screen doors are secure.
+Put caps on chimneys and vents.
+Make sure window screens and screen doors are secure.
 Enclose crawl spaces under porches and homes with hardware cloth.
 Bury the hardware cloth several inches into the ground and make sure that you are not sealing in animals who may be in these spaces.
 Caulk or otherwise seal openings in eaves, corners, and foundations.

 - Cut back branches that overhang your roof.
 Cutting back branches helps keep animals off the roof and out of dormers and attics.

 - Be mindful of small animals when mowing your lawn.
 Before you mow, do a walk-through of your lawn to look for rabbits, turtles, toads, fledgling birds, and other animals.
 Leave the animals in place and work around them.
 When the animals are gone, you can return to complete the mowing.

 - If you need to remove an animal from your home, do it humanely.
 Animals can often be humanely evicted from attics, garages, sheds, and crawl spaces using a bright light, a loud radio, or a safe repellent such as ammonia-soaked rags.
 It may take several days for a mother to move all her babies.
-To check to see if the animal has left and not returned, sprinkle baby powder around the entrance hole and look for tracks.
-Trapping animals and releasing them elsewhere is generally not effective in the long run, and it’s not humane.
+To see if the animal has left and not returned, sprinkle baby powder around the entrance hole and look for tracks.
+Trapping animals and releasing them elsewhere is generally not effective in the long run and it’s not humane.
 Relocated animals often can’t survive in unfamiliar locations.
 For a referral to a registered wildlife control service in the District of Columbia, please call our center at 202-882-1000 any day between 9 a.m. and 5 p.m.